-The main goal of wrangling danglers is to not leave the possibility of new conflict unfinished, because it may very well lead to readers mistaking innocent information meant as backstory or motivations for plot holes.
+The main goal of wrangling danglers is not to leave the possibility of new conflict unfinished, because it may very well lead to readers mistaking innocent information meant as backstory or explorations of motivation for plot holes.

 What’s the biggest “dangler” you’ve found in a recent read?
 Share in the comments!